blhmr/CezConfig/README.md

 ## License

 This library is provided under the [MIT License](LICENSE).
 Feel free to use and modify it in your projects.
-If you encounter any issues or have suggestions, please open an [issue](https://github.com/yourusername/CezConfig/issues).